 Use AMQ Core Protocol JMS to configure your client application with automatic or applicationlevel failover.
+For more information, and Using the AMO Core Protocol, IMS Client.

 For more information, see Using the AMQ Core Protocol JMS Client.

 16.4.
 ENABLING MESSAGE REDISTRIBUTION